 - Satan himself may be the trope codifier as his role in the Christian religion is to tempt humanity and convince us that we should be on his side.

-- Captain Raems T. Quirk of the fifth installment of theSpace Quest series begins as the standard figurative Slimeball before becoming a literal one due to a mutating virus.
+- Captain Raems T. Quirk of the fifth installment of the Space Quest series begins as the standard figurative Slimeball before becoming a literal one due to a mutating virus.

-- Likewise, Fallout New Vegas features Benny, the leader of the Chairmen gang of New Vegas.
-He is the Smug Snake first and foremost, but what makes him truly slimy is that as a female protagonist, you can seduce and sleep with him towards the end of the game, and this is after he shot and buried you at the beginning!
+- Likewise, Fallout: New Vegas features Benny, the leader of the Chairmen gang of New Vegas.
+He is the Smug Snake first and foremost, but what makes him truly slimy is that as a female protagonist, you can seduce and sleep with him towards the end of the first act, and this is after he shot and buried you at the beginning!
 Benny is so enthusiastic about getting laid that only once does he consider that you might be trying to get close to him to take revenge, and all it takes is your assurance to the contrary to persuade him otherwise.

 - Dane Vogel, of Saints Row 2 is the quintessential Corrupt Corporate Executive variant.
 He allows, and encourages, the leader of the Saints to wipe out all the other gangs in Stillwater so his company Ultor can move in on their territory, and then sics the Saints on Ultor's own board of directors when they disapprove of his methods before trying to destroy the Saints themselves.
 When the main character brutally retaliates and confronts Vogel in his own headquarters, he tries to weasel his way out of trouble by claiming that it was the board's idea to go after the Saints and that he tried to stop them.
 The protagonist doesn't buy it, and an execution ensues.